JelmerT/JelmerT.github.io/_posts/2016-03-14-IoT-IP-camera-teardown-and-getting-root-password.md

 Another DNS request for `checkip.dyndns.org`, another 2 pings to the router, a DNS request for `www.3322.org` with HTTP request `http://www.3322.org/dyndns/getip`.
 This thing really needs to figure out its IP.

-A DNS request for `www.ip138.com`, which returns a failure, some retries.
+Several DNS request for `www.ip138.com`, which all return failures.
 And eventually the camera loops while sending ping requests to the router.

 So it seems the camera uses 2 outside services located at `oipcam.com` and `apexisalarm.com`.
 The other requests are for time and external IP (these could leak your IP too of course).